foodcoopshop/foodcoopshop.github.io/en/migration-guide.md

 ### FCS unreleased version
 * The old member fee system was removed.
 If you used it, remove `app.memberFeeEnabled` from custom_config.php.
 [How to use the new member fee system](https://foodcoopshop.github.io/de/mitgliedsbeitraege.html).
 * The minimal requirement for npm is now v7 (if you install vendors by yourself)
+* Change the cronjob to run the worker.
+See [cronjobs](https://foodcoopshop.github.io/en/cronjobs.html) (bottom of page)
 * replace source code => see bottom of page
 * execute migrations => see bottom of page